gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 )
 ```

-Coding an app around it should be quick, as I'm still well versed in Python.
+Coding an app around it should be quick, as I'm still well-versed in Python.

-But then it dawned on me: the next time a colleague needs to send SMS in bulk, I'll have to do it for them as getting a working Python environment is hard if you're not technical.
+But then it dawned on me: the next time a colleague needs to send SMS in bulk, I'll have to do it for them, as getting a working Python environment is hard if you're not technical.
 What could I do to avoid being a bottleneck?
 Go, a language designed at Google, would have been an option, as it allows running code without installing anything on anyone's computer, Mac, Windows, or Linux.
 And MessageBird provides a Go API!
-The only issue: I've never programmed in Go and my calendar doesn't have that many openings!
+The only issue: I've never programmed in Go, and my calendar only has that so many openings!

 ### AI-enhanced development